The Gospel of Luke Devotional

 Our social media usernames say a lot about us.
-I pray I haven’t offended anyone with the title of this devotional but let’s be honest, there are some unique, attention grabbing, usernames that may have us question what that person does.
-We may be afraid to pull up their Facebook profile in front of people; or we quickly scroll past it.
+I pray I haven’t offended anyone with the title of this devotional but let’s be honest, there are some unique, attention-grabbing, usernames that may have us question what that person does.
+We are afraid to pull up their Facebook profile in front of people, or we quickly scroll past it.
 What could we possibly have in common with Hot Sexy Chocolate?
-If we continue to think this way as Believers, we will not be able to point them to Christ.
+If we continue to think this way as Believers, we cannot point them to Christ.
 There is always someone ready to receive and hear the Word of God.
 (John 4:35)

 The Roman Centurion likely had this happen to him.
-After all he was a commander with soldiers that answered to him and did his bidding.
-Well, how did he come into knowledge of our Lord?
+After all, he was a commander with soldiers that answered to him and did his bidding.
+Well, how did he come into a knowledge of our Lord?
 He reverenced Jesus deeply.
-(Luke 7:6) We can infer that at some point this career solider was befriended or influenced by someone who opened his eyes to the Truth.
-As believers we are acting as agents of Christ.
+(Luke 7:6) We can infer that someone befriends this career soldier and opened his eyes to the Truth.
+As believers, we are acting as agents of Christ.
 We are what the world sees and influence the hearts of unbelievers.

 Matthew 8:5-13 and Luke 7:1-10

 There are several minute details to unpack in Luke’s account of this story.
 I believe it is important to discuss why the Gospels seem to contradict each other in the retelling.
-First, when servants were sent with messages in that era it was as if the person relaying the message was the person in charge.
+First, servants with messages in that era it was as if the person relaying the message was the person in charge.
 We could regard it as the first virtual messaging system.
-In our modern-day text messaging and email system, if it is sent from your electronic device, regardless of who typed it, YOU are the person “talking” to the receiver.
-In essence we have replaced people with technology.
+In our modern-day text messaging and email system, if it comes from your electronic device, regardless of who typed it, YOU are the person “talking” to the receiver.
+In essence, we have replaced people with technology.

 2. Do we judge others based on their names, appearances, or job titles?

 3. Do we openly and honestly talk with the confidants in our lives about the calling God has placed in your heart?